mdn/content/files/en-us/web/http/basics_of_http/data_uris/index.md

 - Formatting in HTML
   - : A `data` URL provides a file within a file, which can potentially be very wide relative to the width of the enclosing document.
 As a URL, the `data` should be formattable with whitespace (linefeed, tab, or spaces), but there are practical issues that arise [when using base64 encoding](https://bugzilla.mozilla.org/show_bug.cgi?id=73026#c12).
 - Length limitations
-  - : Although Firefox supports `data` URLs of essentially unlimited length, browsers are not required to support any particular maximum length of data.
+  - : Browsers are not required to support any particular maximum length of data.
 For example, the Opera 11 browser limited URLs to 65535 characters long which limits `data` URLs to 65529 characters (65529 characters being the length of the encoded data, not the source, if you use the plain `data:`, without specifying a MIME type).
+Firefox version 97 and newer supports `data` URLs of up to 32MB (before 97 the limit was close to 256MB).
+Chromium objects to URLs over 512MB, and Webkit (Safari) to URLs over 2048MB.
 - Lack of error handling
   - : Invalid parameters in media, or typos when specifying `'base64'`, are ignored, but no error is provided.
 - No support for query strings, etc.
   - : The data portion of a data URL is opaque, so an attempt to use a query string (page-specific parameters, with the syntax `<url>?parameter-data`) with a data URL will just include the query string in the data the URL represents.
 - Security issues
   - : A number of security issues (for example, phishing) have been associated with data URLs, and navigating to them in the browser's top level.
-To mitigate such issues, top-level navigation to `data://` URLs is blocked in all modern browsers.
+To mitigate such issues, top-level navigation to `data:` URLs is blocked in all modern browsers.
 See [this blog post from the Mozilla Security Team](https://blog.mozilla.org/security/2017/11/27/blocking-top-level-navigations-data-urls-firefox-58/) for more details.

 ## Specifications